 Bible

-and we wouldn’t know why Jesus said what He said and why he did what He did, nor would we understand Paul’s writings in other
+and we wouldn’t know what Jesus meant what He said or did what He did, nor would we understand Paul’s

 wrote his letter to the Romans and why the new covenant is better than the old.

-The law does not command us to bear the fruit of the spirit, because it didn’t
+The law does not command us to bear the fruit of the Spirit, since it didn’t

 furnish us with the power to do so, but the new covenant gives us that power

-with a list of things that we should do, such as detailed in the fruits of the Spirit.
+with a list of things that we should do, such as what is detailed in the fruits of the Spirit.

 Gal 5,16-21